 - To enable students to leave school with the academic qualifications which best support them to achieve their future aspirations;

 - To promote a love of learning through a range of memorable experiences both within and outside of the curriculum;

 - To instil in students the fundamental British values and global virtues of democracy, the rule of law, individual liberty and freedom, mutual respect and tolerance and acceptance of different faiths and beliefs.

 Under the headings below is a Curriculum Overview for each of our subjects across each key stage.
-In 20-21, subject areas will adapt these curriculum plans to make Covid-related adjustments were necessary.

 - Character and Culture

 Choosing to study Art in Key Stage 4 and 5 will allow students to continue to develop their understanding and skill in a range of artistic techniques.
 The curriculum is rich in the study of a diverse range of artists, genre and mediums.

 In Year 9 students develop an understanding of the key business concepts and functions.
 This prepares them for both GCSE and Vocational routes of study in Key Stage 4 and 5.
 We endeavour to teach students about wider business issues, such as how businesses operate, a range of financial methods that businesses use, ethical and environmental issues and corporate social responsibility, the economy etc. Whilst teaching the curriculum, we want student to have a deeper and wider understanding, using current news events and real business examples for students to be able to apply their knowledge to the outside world.

 CN Curriculum Overview Yr11 2021-22

 CN Ent & Marketing Yr 10 Curriculum Overview 2021-22